Last updated on January 5th, 2021

 This popular hotel is situated in the city center, so you’ll be in the hustle and bustle, surrounded by restaurants, shops, and top attractions.

-You get a lot of bang for your buck when it comes to accommodation in Jeju and this budget hotel is a prime example of this!
+You get a lot of bang for your buck when it comes to accommodation in Jeju Island.
+This budget hotel is a prime example of this!

-Jeju December Hotel boasts spacious rooms that are decorated with simple, wooden furnishings and come with a private bathroom.
+Mir Guesthouse boasts spacious rooms that are decorated with simple wooden furnishings and come with a private bathroom.
 The highlight is the friendly staff who will go out of their way to ensure you have a memorable time in Jeju.

 Things to do in Seogwipo